The story of Aaron Rodgers vs. 49ers, from fandom to snub from the NFL Draft to the playoffs

 Everything Rodgers does in Green Bay is compared to his predecessor Brett Favre, who was 11-1 against the 49ers while he was with the Packers (and 12-2 against them in general).

-Favre tormented San Francisco with a 4-1 postseason record; his only defeat came in the winning TD pass of a Steve Young game to Terrell Owens in thriller 30-27 in the wild card game NFC 1998-99.
+Favre tormented San Francisco with a 4-1 postseason record; his only defeat came in the winning TD pass of a Steve Young game to Terrell Owens in the 30-27 thriller in the 1998-99 NFC wild card game.

 The Packers came to the Super Bowl twice with Favre, and beat the 49ers in both playoff races.